TRD Pro (2019+) Roof Rack Install – 5th Gen 4Runner

 Excellent write-up.
 Thank you.
 I’m of the same opinion and recently installed one.
 I used the new FJ hardware kit but did not use the brackets.
 My understanding was that the brackets are for use when you are deleting a rack – so the rubber trim has something to snap onto, but now I’m thinking I should have used them.
 Do you know for sure if they are necessary?
 Everything seems to be fine and the spools seem to be very tight against the roof (installed new foam washers as well).
 Thanks!

-Thank you!
-From what I was able to find Toyota instructs that the brackets be left in.
+left in.
 Considering the underside of the brackets have a rubber gasket i think it acts as the main seal in the rain channel.
 When I’ve taken the rack off in the past I’ve noticed that the foam washers were basically fully compressed, so if you’ve installed the rack without the brackets I would say that your rack is probably sitting about the thickness of the bracket lower (.070”) and the foam washer is now your main seal.
-I would check your support pad and… Read more »
+I would check your support pad and see if it sits well to the contour of the roof if that’s good and you live in a dry climate the foam washer should be ok.
+Hope this helps with your question!

 I installed the brackets today and they were definitely necessary.
 Not only do they clearly act as the main water seal but they enable you to apply the proper torque to the bolts.
 I noticed the front foam washers were barely compressed and the rears were completely destroyed, so in both cases probably not doing their job.
 I’m really glad I found your blog!